Board of Directors

 Dr. Faulds has participated on the board of the Ontario College of Family Physicians, serving from 2011 to 16.
 She was president of the OCFP from 2014 to 15.
 She has served as a director of the College of Family Physicians of Canada from 2013 to 17.
 Dr. Faulds has also participated as a reviewer for Canadian Family Physician, Health Quality Ontario, Cancer Care Ontario and the Canadian Diabetes Association.
 She was an investigator for the IRPC of the College of Physicians and Surgeons of Ontario, and for 10 years she served as a disability assessor for the Workplace Safety and Insurance Board.

 In addition to her experience with the CFPC and OCFP, Dr. Faulds has served on numerous committees at Health Quality Ontario on quality improvement plans and primary care metrics.
-She has served as co-chair of the Family Medicine Alliance in Ontario, as well as director of the Thames Valley Family Practice Research Team Board in London.
-Dr. Faulds continues to do primary care research in areas of palliative care, chronic disease management and quality improvement.
+She has served as co-chair of the Family Medicine Alliance in Ontario and director of the Thames Valley Family Practice Research Team Board in London.
+Dr. Faulds continues to do primary care research in palliative care, chronic disease management and quality improvement.

 Dr. Faulds previously served on the OMA’s Negotiation’s Task Force and the Primary Care Advisory Committee.
 She is currently the board chair of ARGI.Inc, a not-for-profit organization providing primary care research and chronic disease programs.